leungyukshing/IM-FrontEnd/IM Front End Network Request Design.md

 + when a user send a new message, we need to post it to the server.
 + and we should receive any push messages from the server.

+Generally, we use two connection manager: retrofit and websocket:

++ Retrofit is responsible for most request from front-end to back-end
++ Websocket acts as a listener to receive pushed messsages from back-end.
+Also link to notification services.

 ## Reference

 1. [Android use pb](https://www.jianshu.com/p/acbc7df5decd?utm_source=oschina-app)